 Lead Acid Battery Freezing Point Temperature vs State of Charge

 Yes, A lead acid battery has a freezing point.
 It could become damaged or ruined.
-But under what circumstances will a flooded lead acid battery freeze (like those in your car or truck, tractor, riding mower, ATV, boat, generator, motorcycle, etc..)?
+But under what circumstances will a flooded lead acid battery freeze (like those in your car or truck, tractor, riding mower, ATV, boat, generator, motorcycle, etc.)?

 I’ve included a lead acid battery freeze-temperature (versus state-of-charge) chart below…

 Putting it simply, a completely depleted ‘dead’ lead acid battery will freeze at 32°F (0°C).
-When a lead acid battery is fully discharged, the electrolyte inside is more like water so it will freeze”.
+When a lead acid battery is fully discharged, the electrolyte inside is more like water, so it will freeze.”

 What happens when a lead acid battery electrolyte physically freezes?
 Likely, it will become irreparably ruined to a sufficient extent.
-The ice that forms will expand and press on the internal cells and plates (and bulging the wall/case of the battery itself).
+The ice that forms will expand and press on the internal cells and plates (and bulge the wall/case of the battery itself).

-The case may even crack – resulting in leaks.
+The case may even crack, resulting in leaks.
 Given internal physical tolerances, some (or all) of it may ‘short out’ inside.
 The battery may never hold a proper charge (or any charge) again.

 The problem arises when your battery is only partially charged or is no longer in good condition.
 This is when you might run into trouble during the cold winter months.

 A little more detail… The exact numbers vary a bit, depending on a few factors.
 A fully charged (lead acid) battery will freeze.
 But not until temperatures drop to -94°F (-70 °C)!
-That’s pretty much not going to happen anywhere here on earth, right?!
+That’s not going to happen anywhere here on earth, right?!

 Can a flooded battery freeze?

-As the state of charge in a battery decreases, the electrolyte becomes more like water and the freezing temperature increases.
+As the state of charge in a battery decreases, the electrolyte becomes more like water, and the freezing temperature increases.

 The freezing temperature of the electrolyte in a fully charged battery is -92º F (-69º C).
-At a 40% state of charge, electrolyte will freeze if the temperature reaches approximately 16º F (-9º C).
+At a 40% state of charge, electrolytes will freeze if the temperature reaches approximately 16º F (-9º C).

 ~TrojanBattery Company